ekeilty17/ekeilty17.github.io/_posts/2022-04-21-the-pell-equation.md

     return x, y
 ```

-There are faster algorithms than this, but the theory behind them are much beyond me.
+There are faster algorithms than this, but the theory behind them is much beyond me.

 <br>